Opinion | The Biden administration must go into overdrive to reclaim our courts

 It is difficult to overstate the harm four years of Trump’s judicial appointments caused.
 Many of the 234 federal judges Trump installed in lifetime jobs are dangerous ideologues who were confirmed despite long records of hostility to civil rights.
 Although it is true that Trump appointees held the line on overturning the 2020 presidential election, many of his appellate judges, for example, have issued extremist decisions decidedly to the right of the conservativism reflected in appointments by past Republican presidents.
 These decisions, which will have impact for decades, represent a clear and present danger to the progress of civil rights.

 We need to resurrect the path of the civil rights lawyer to the federal bench.
 Such civil rights legal giants as Thurgood Marshall, Constance Baker Motley, Robert Carter, Nathaniel Jones and U.W.
 Clemon were appointed to judgeships between the administrations of John F. Kennedy and Jimmy Carter.
 But recent Democratic administrations have eschewed that practice, leaving our courts with very few judges who practiced civil rights law.
-We need such lawyers and other progressives back on the bench, to bring some balance to courts around the country.
+We need such lawyers and other progressives back on the bench to bring some balance to courts around the country.

 Trump’s judges were also the least racially diverse in modern history.
 Eighty-four percent of his appointees are White.
 The lack of truly representative appointments to appellate courts — which have the final word on most cases, given the Supreme Court’s small docket — is especially damaging.
-Trump appointed zero African Americans, zero Native Americans, and only one Latino appellate judge — although he did appoint seven Asian Americans to appellate courts.
+Trump appointed zero African Americans, zero Native Americans and only one Latino appellate judge — although he did appoint seven Asian Americans to appellate courts.

 This dramatic retreat in judicial diversity undermines the integrity and legitimacy of the federal judiciary.
 Judges from different racial, ethnic and other backgrounds enrich judicial decision-making and promote trust and confidence within communities impacted by their rulings.